Stencyl/stencylpedia/chapter-11/certificates.md

 ![](http://static.stencyl.com/help/images/ioscerts/image00.png)

 3) Enter in just your e-mail and name.
 Leave the CA Email Address field blank.
-Select “Saved to Disk” and “Let me specify key pair information”.
+Select "Saved to Disk" and "Let me specify key pair information".

 ![](http://static.stencyl.com/help/images/ioscerts/image01.png)

-4) **Save it** to a location you’ll remember such as the Desktop.
+4) **Save it** to a location you'll remember, such as the Desktop.

 5) On the Key Pair Information screen, it should be **Key Size: 2048 bits and Algorithm: RSA**.